-During the year FID received a total of 7 formal and 2 informal MLAT requests these figures continue to demonstrate a downward trend.
+During the year ID received a total of 7 formal and 2 informal MLAT requests these figures continue to demonstrate a downward trend.
 Increased contact with regional and other foreign partners has been initiated to try and reverse this trend.

 Money Laundering Typologies